 I wonder if Mr Porritt used chemicals and large long term refrigeration to serve his customers.
-I am confident he did not.
+We are confident he did not.

 The site was then used by the National Bank of Australasia.
 The façade is protected by Heritage Victoria.

 Prior to the current re-development which includes the Abacus residential apartments, the store was a clothing store.

 In 2014 it's back to the future and the site will be returned to a fine grocer, supporting Australian only products in an environmentally friendly store.